kubevirt/kubevirt-tutorial/labs/lab4/lab4.md

 vm1    24s   false
 ```

-Notice it's not running, in the YAML definition we can find the following block:
+Notice it's not running.
+This is because in its YAML definition we can find the following:

 ```yaml
 ...